 The processing of any customers' data is necessary for the legitimate interests of Let Leeds.
 The legitimate interests are;

-Upon your initial contact with Let Leeds, we will ask for your contact details and your consent to be contacted.
-There will be a choice of contact options; consent can be amended or withdrawn at any time.
+Upon your initial contact or application with Let Leeds, we will ask for your contact details and your consent to be contacted.
+There will be a choice of contact options and consent can be amended or withdrawn at any time.

 Your data is important to us.
 All data will be stored securely, however, if we are alerted to data security breach which has potential to result in a risk to our customers, this breach will be notified to the ICO within 72 hours and all parties effected will be contacted.